-Ben focuses his practice on business litigation.
-He has experience litigating matters from initiation through trial in complex litigation, insurance defense, contractual disputes, premises liability, catastrophic casualty claims, construction defect, dram shop matters, personal injury, employment matters, breach of contract matters, TCPA (Telephone Consumer Protections Act) cases, and international litigation.
+Ben focuses his practice on business litigation and complex commercial litigation in both federal and state court on behalf of multinational companies in various industries.
+He has significant experience litigating matters from initiation through trial in a wide range of matters including contractual disputes, premises liability, product liability, catastrophic casualty claims, construction defects, dram shop matters, insurance defense, personal injury, employment matters, breach of contract matters, TCPA (Telephone Consumer Protections Act) cases, and international litigation.
 He previously investigated fraud cases on behalf of life insurers, and sought to have STOLI policies declared void ab initio.
 Ben also works on long-term care and nursing home cases.

 Prior to joining the firm, Ben was an assistant district attorney for the Philadelphia District Attorney’s Office Major Trial Division, where he gained considerable experience handling jury trials.
 While at the District Attorney's Office, he focused on handling complex criminal issues dealing with violent crimes, narcotics, and white collar prosecutions.